Babanila/fut-weather-app/readme.md

 ### fut-weather-app Usage

-To run fut-weather-app, follow the steps below.
+To use fut-weather-app, follow the steps below.

 ### STEPS

 -   After starting the app.
--   Enter the localhost address using port 8080 (`e.g http://localhost:8080`)
+-   If the App doesn't start, enter the localhost address using port 8080 (`e.g http://localhost:8080`)
 -   Type your search parameter into the input search bar in the top right corner on the page.
 -   Click the search button.
 -   Click on any of the results to view its details.